Are you interested in starting your Airbnb Business and asked yourself: “How to pitch landlords on Airbnb?”. Then this text is for you.

 Again this step is more to get a feeling for the numbers, find out what your limits are in the negotiation process, and less to get 100 % accurate estimation.

-I would start an Airtable, Google Sheet, or Excel Table to enter the data I have researched.
-(Of course, linked to my Evernote Swapfile).
+I would start an Notion, Airtable, Google Sheet, or Excel Table to enter the data I have researched.
 Use the tool of your choice and keep track of your Research.
 Otherwise, you can get the feeling that you start over and over again to work on the same thing.
 I am sure you know this feeling, when you get lost in your Research rabbit hole.

 AirDNA is a Short-Term Rental Data & Analytics Tool that will give you valuable insights into the performance of existing Airbnbs, your competitor’s occupancy rates, revenue, and pricing.
 Some of the data is available for free.
 For a more in-depth analysis of a city, you have to pay.
 The detailed pricing information you can find here.